The title of this book, The Pleasures and Perils of a Creative Life, explains, elegantly, exactly what it is. (More on that in a second.)

 Discipline calls to mind a taskmaster, perhaps wielding a whip.
 Discipline has a whiff of punishment to it, or at least the need to cross something off a list.
 Rhythm, however, is a gentle aligning, a comforting pattern in our day that we know sets us up ideally for our work.

 I certainly keep this book close and open it often.
-There is a reason I’ve linked so many of my own posts to this book entry, my own thinking has been inspired by Shapiro’s wisdom and organization.
+My thinking has been much-inspired by Shapiro’s wisdom and thoughtful organization.

 Though we are alone in our rooms, alone with our demons, our inner censor, our teachers remind us that we’re not alone in the endeavor.
 We are part of a great tapestry of those who have preceded us.